 Research and development expenses include costs incurred in the development of products and processes.
 Research costs in the narrower sense are recognized as expenses when they are incurred.
 They are not capitalized.
-Development costs are capitalized only when all the prescribed recognition criteria have been met cumulatively, the research phase can be separated clearly from the development phase, and the costs incurred can be allocated to the individual project phases without any overlaps.
+Development costs are capitalized only when all the prescribed recognition criteria have been met cumulatively, the research phase can be separated clearly from the development phase, and the costs incurred can be allocated to the individual projects without any overlaps.
 Due to the many interdependencies within the development projects and the uncertainty about which products will ultimately become marketable, not all of the capitalization criteria in IAS 38 are currently satisfied.

 Operating expenses are reported as expenses when the performance is utilized, i.e. when the expense is incurred.
-Interest income is valued pro rata temporis, taking account of the outstanding loan amount and the effective interest rate to be applied.
+Interest income is valued pro rata temporis taking account of the outstanding loan amount and the effective interest rate to be applied.
 Dividend income from financial investments is reported when the legal claim to payment arises.

 Intangible assets acquired against payment are measured at cost and, if their useful lives can be determined, are amortized regularly on a straight-line basis.
-The useful life is taken to be between four and 15 years unless otherwise indicated, e.g. by the life of a patent.
+The useful life is taken to be between four and eight years unless otherwise indicated, e.g. by the life of a patent.
 Amortization of intangible assets (apart from goodwill) is allocated to the functional areas that use them.
 Intangible assets with indefinite useful lives undergo an annual impairment test.
 At present, no intangible assets with indefinite useful lives have been capitalized.

-Internally generated intangible assets are capitalized if it is probable that a future economic benefit can be associated with the use of the asset and the costs of the asset can be determined reliably.
+Self-constructed intangible assets are capitalized if it is probable that a future economic benefit can be associated with the use of the asset and the costs of the asset can be determined reliably.
 They are recognized at cost and amortized regularly using the straight-line method.
 Their stated useful lives correspond to those of the intangible assets acquired against payment.
 If development costs are capitalized, they consist of the costs directly attributable to the development process.
 Capitalized development costs are amortized regularly over the useful life of the corresponding production facilities as from the start of production.

 Goodwill is not amortized regularly.
 Existing goodwill undergoes an annual impairment test.
 If the impairment test indicates a recoverable amount that is lower than the carrying amount, the goodwill is reduced to its recoverable amount and an impairment loss is recognized.
 Furthermore, the intrinsic value is examined when events or circumstances indicate possible impairment.
 The impairments of goodwill are presented under other operating expenses.

 Grants from third parties reduce acquisition and production costs.
 Unless otherwise indicated, these grants (investment subsidies) are provided by government bodies.
 Income grants that are not offset by future expenses are recognized as income.
-Until the funds have been received, grants are recognized as separate assets.
-For grants involving a legal claim, the claim to the grant is posted in profit or loss if the company has, on the reporting date, fulfilled the material requirements for provision of such a grant and has, by the closing date, submitted the necessary application form or is highly likely to do so by this date.

 20 to 40